The Rise of Sex Negative Feminism Among Young Black Women

 Fast forward to today, and we have contemporaries like Sophie Lewis and Kimberly Foster speaking out against the objectification and exploitation of female sexuality in popular culture, even in cases deemed progressive and empowering by the mainstream, such as Cardi B’s and Megan thee Stalliion’s “WAP”.
 Foster has extended this discussion, questioning why Black female performers in general seem to “have to sell sex” to succeed.

-Compared to popular presentations of sex positivity, Gen Z and zillennial descriptions of sex positivity are a lot more politically rooted, emphasizing consent, destigmatization for women of diverse sexual orientations, access to abortions, and psychological safety.
+Compared to popular presentations of sex positivity, Gen Z and zillennial descriptions of sex positivity are a lot more politically-rooted, emphasising consent, destigmatisation for women of diverse sexual orientations, access to abortions, and psychological safety.

 Advertisement